DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Scalability and Efficiency

 \paragraph{Weak scaling.}

 The \emph{weak scaling} of a system refers to how its compute time changes as the workload and compute resources scale simultaneously.
-Generally, modern ML systems attempt to obtain near-constant weak scaling performance.\footnote{Constant performance is generally impossible due to overhead such as synchronization costs.} For \FAX, we fix the model size and number of local SGD steps computed per client, and vary the cohort size in order to vary the workload size.
-As discussed above, we scale the number of TPU chips used in our simulations linearly with respect to the cohort size.
+Generally, modern ML systems attempt to obtain near-constant weak scaling performance.\footnote{Constant performance is generally impossible due to overhead such as synchronization costs.} For \FAX, we fix the model size and number of local SGD steps computed per data group in the partition, and vary the partition size and number of workers proportionally in order to vary the workload size.
+As discussed above, we scale the number of TPU chips used in our simulations linearly with respect to the partition size.

-Figure \ref{fig:weak_scaling} shows how training time of \FAX-based FedAvg scales as the cohort size and number of TPU chips increase, across a range model sizes. \FAX-exhibits near-constant runtime for a fixed model size, even up to cohort sizes of 128 or 512.
+Figure \ref{fig:weak_scaling} shows how training time of \FAX-based local SGD scales as the partition size and number of TPU chips increase, across a range of model sizes. \FAX-exhibits near-constant runtime for a fixed model size, even up to a pool of 128 or 512 workers.
 This is highly non-trivial.
-Because FedAvg involves parallel model training across cohorts, and for multiple steps per client, the per-round workload size (in terms of total floating point operations) is at least as large as 4$\times$(model size)$\times$(cohort size).
-To see this, note that in each round, each client updates its own local model 4 times.
+Because local SGD involves parallel model training across workers, and for multiple steps per worker, the per-round workload size (in terms of total floating point operations) is at least as large as 4$\times$(model size)$\times$(partition size).
+To see this, note that in each round, for each group in the data partition, we update a local model copy 4 times.
 As shown in \cref{tab:experiment_sizes}, the largest workload for each model size involves updating over 1 trillion model parameters per round.

 \paragraph{JIT compilation alone is not enough.}